jdambra10/ECD322FPGA/README.md

 The PCB will require a 5V DC input to power the board.
 The board requires purchase of Lattice's HW-USBN-2B programming cable, which can be found [here](https://www.latticestore.com/searchresults/tabid/463/searchid/1/searchvalue/hw-usbn-2b/default.aspx).
 To program the FPGA, you will need to generate a bitmap using the [Lattice iCECube2](https://www.latticesemi.com/iCEcube2) software, and the programming cable is compatible with [Lattice Diamond Programmer](https://www.latticesemi.com/programmer).
 A free license is needed to use the iCECube2 software.

 The PCB was created using EasyEDA, which is a PCB software that is easy to use and modify.
-The gerber files are not compatible with Atrium.
+The gerber files are not compatible with other software, so to use another PCB software you will need to export it from EasyEDA first.